Whizy-Protocol/ai-rebalancer/README.md

 - 🤖 Assesses user risk profiles using OpenAI GPT-4o-mini
 - 📚 Provides protocol knowledge and AI-powered recommendations using RAG (Retrieval-Augmented Generation)
 - 💼 Manages non-custodial user wallets (users control their own keys)
-- 🔄 Executes automated rebalancing via operator delegation
+- 🔄 Executes automated market vault rebalancing to optimal yield protocols
+- 📊 Optimizes yields for all users betting in active markets
 - ⛓️ Integrates with smart contracts on Hedera network
 - 🧪 Comprehensive test suite with unit and integration tests